Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 ### Read List Operation

-If you set the *Generate Read List* or *Generate Subobject Read List* parameters of the generator to `True`, the generator will add `read list` operations to the selected objects and/or their subobjects.
+If you set the *Generate Read List* or *Generate Subobject Read List* parameters of the generator to `True`, the generator will add [`read list` operations](../../visual-studio/modeling/services#read-list-with-criteria) to the selected objects and/or their subobjects.

 The output of the operation will have a `list="true"` attribute and will contain all the object's fields.
 The input parameters for a `read list` operation on a subobject will contain just the parent object's key fields.

-For primary objects that don't have a parent though, the input parameters will contain all the object's fields as criteria, if the *Generate Read List Criteria* parameter is set.
-Additionally, if *Generate Read List Operators* parameter is set, then the criteria input structure will have a special comparison operator parameter for each field, and there will be a second parameter added for fields that allow for a `BETWEEN` operator, such as for dates or numbers, to let you supply a range.
+For primary objects that don't have a parent though, the input parameters will contain all the object's fields as criteria, if the *Generate Read List Criteria* parameter is set, as illustrated below.

-The following example illustrates such a setup.

 ```xml
 <object name="sales order">